ZrenKix/HeckerPerson/README.md

 ## Installation
-A `.env` file is required with `TOKEN` variable to run the bot.
+A `.env` file in root directory is required with `TOKEN` variable to run the bot.

     TOKEN=[YOUR_BOT_TOKEN]

-Node dependencies installation:
+Node dependencies installation: (Make sure yarn is installed and working first)

-    npm install
+    yarn install

 Run `yarn start` to start the bot.